American Ninja Warrior season 1

-The first season of the American reality television series American Ninja Warrior premiered on December 12, 2009 with the first four episodes of the season.
+The first season of American Ninja Warrior premiered on December 12, 2009, with the first four episodes of the season.
 The final four episodes were released on December 19, 2009.
 The season was hosted by Blair Herter and Alison Haislip and the finalists were sent to Japan to compete in Sasuke 23.
 All eight aired on G4, an American television network.
 Levi Meeuwenberg was the "Last Ninja Standing," meaning he made it the furthest of any American competitor on Sasuke 23.
-The season operated on a lower budget than any other season, and only two contestants who competed in the first season also competed in all thirteen other seasons—Brian Kretsch, and David Campbell.
+The season operated on a lower budget than any other season, and only one contestant who competed in the first season has also competed in all the other seasons: David Campbell.